MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/whats-new/What-s-New-in-Windows-PowerShell-50.md

 ### New features in Windows PowerShell Desired State Configuration

 -   Windows PowerShell language enhancements let you define Windows PowerShell Desired State Configuration (DSC) resources by using classes.
-Import-DscResource is now a true dynamic keyword; Windows PowerShell parses the specified moduleâ€™s root module, searching for classes that contain the DscResource attribute.
+Import-DscResource is now a true dynamic keyword; Windows PowerShell parses the specified module'™s root module, searching for classes that contain the DscResource attribute.
 You can now use classes to define DSC resources, in which neither a MOF file nor a DSCResource subfolder in the module folder is required.
 A Windows PowerShell module file can contain multiple DSC resource classes.

 -   A new parameter, ThrottleLimit, has been added to the following cmdlets in the PSDesiredStateConfiguration module.
 Add the ThrottleLimit parameter to specify the number of target computers or devices on which you want the command to work at the same time.